primd-os/Wool-World/README.md

 # BridgeWorld

-The datapack used for the PRIMD server bridgeworld.
+The datapack used for the PRIMD server wool world.

+Server ip: `play.primd.net`